nesi/support-docs/docs/Scientific_Computing/Interactive_computing_with_NeSI_OnDemand/how_to_guide.md

 # NeSI OnDemand how-to guide

+!!! warning

+    NeSI OnDemand is in development and accessible to early access users only.
+    If you are interested in helping us test it please [contact us](mailto:support@nesi.org.nz).

 ## How to log in

 Go to NeSI OnDemand (Early test instance URL: https://163-7-144-39.sslip.io/).
 It will automatically take you to the Tuakiri login screen.